nodog/nightfever/README.md

 # nightfever
-Use the PIL/Pillow library in python to make background images
+Use the PIL/Pillow library in python to make background images.

 The nightfever.py file is the main file.
 Currently, you'll need to edit it to choose the image drawing algorithm.
 In order to affect the actual image, you'll need to